Welcome to the New 91.3 FM, providing public radio to the Permian Basin.

 Wesley Smith, Engineer/Operations email@example.com

-Jane Boles, Development Manager firstname.lastname@example.org
+Jane Boles, Development Specialist firstname.lastname@example.org

 Code of Ethics

 West Texas Public Radio supports the values represented by the Public Media Code of Integrity.
+It is a family-friendly organization that offers healthcare benefits to its employees and an environmentally-conscious workspace that encourages recycling.

 Code of Diversity